outcrop-solutions/glyphx-sgx/misc/WebPrototype/React/README.md

 There, you can download and edit the file locally in your OS and reupload the file.
 Be sure to re-add execute permissions so that it can be run.

-On lines 390 to 397 of the serve package in node_modules, comment out the if-statement so that the code always runs:
+On lines 390 to 397 of the serve package in node_modules, comment out the if-statement so that the code inside always runs:

 ```
 //if (args['--single']) {